Skip to main content

 NASA CSDA Program Vendor Focus - Spire

-NASA's Earth Science Division (ESD) established the Commercial Satellite Data Acquisition (CSDA) program to explore the potential of commercial satellite data in advancing the agency's Earth science research and application objectives.
+NASA's Earth Science Division established the Commercial Satellite Data Acquisition (CSDA) program to explore the potential of commercial satellite data for advancing the agency's Earth science research and application objectives.
 The program aims to identify, assess, and acquire data from commercial providers, which may offer a cost-effective means of supplementing Earth observations collected by NASA, other U.S. Government agencies, and international collaborators.

-November 19, 2024
+Nov.
+19, 2024